 The fair value of the property, plant and equipment and investment properties of the Company are categorised as Level 3.
 The properties and investment properties have been revalued based on valuations performed by an accredited independent valuer.
 The valuations are based on the comparison method.
-In arriving at the fair value of the assets, the valuer had taken into account the sales of similar properties and related market data, and established a value estimate by processes involving comparisons.
-In general, the properties being valued is compared with sales of similar properties that have been transacted in the open market.
-Listing and offering may also be considered.
+In arriving at the fair value of the assets, the valuer had taken into account the sales of similar properties and related market data, and established a fair value estimate using processes involving comparisons to recently transacted properties within close vicinity.
+In general, the properties being valued are compared with sales of similar properties that have been transacted in the open market.
 Valuation under this method may be significantly affected by the timing and the characteristics (such as location, accessibility, design, size and location) of the property used for comparison.